joinpursuit/8-3-snack-a-log/README.md

 # Full Stack Application Pair Project

+## Helpful Links
+*You and your partner should include links or images of the following resources in this section:*

+- Trello Board
+- Wireframes
+- ERDs

 ## Snack-a-log

 Create an app that allows users to log their favorite snacks.
 Add functionality that allows users to see whether or not their snack is healthy based on a simple algorithm.